tony20141/tony20141.github.io/projects/project1/project1.md

 Correct Answers: B and D

 ## Question #28:
+How does CAPWAP communicate between an access point in local mode and a WLC?

+A. The access point must not be connected to the wired network, as it would create a loop
+B. The access point must be connected to the same switch as the WLC
+C. The access point must directly connect to the WLC using a copper cable
+D. The access point has the ability to link to any switch in the network, assuming connectivity to the WLC

 Understanding the Question: This question asks about how CAPWAP (Control and Provisioning of Wireless Access Points) is used for communication between a lightweight AP and a WLC.
 Analyzing the Options:
 A. The access point must not be connected to the wired network, as it would create a loop: Incorrect.
 APs must be connected to the wired network to reach the WLC.